At a glance

 Founded in 1818, the University fosters the intellectual and character development of nearly 13,000 students.
-Building on a legacy of nearly 200 years, Saint Louis University continues to move forward with an unwavering commitment to serve a higher purpose while seeking a greater good.
+Building on a legacy of 200 years, Saint Louis University continues to move forward with an unwavering commitment to serve a higher purpose while seeking a greater good.

 Beyond the classroom

 SLU offers students something rare in higher education: the opportunity to study at a place where academic achievement and scientific advancement unite with a commitment to community.
 Here 99% of faculty members hold the highest degree in their field.
 SLU students get to do more than just attend class—they collaborate with premier scholars and researchers and conduct research that will transform their disciplines and the lives of others.